sussy-code/smov/README.md

 - [ ] Implement all scrapers
   - [ ] implement sources that are not mp4
 - [ ] Migrate old video progress
+- [ ] Bug: go back doesn't work if used directly from link

 ## After all rewrite code has been written